benpoarch/MoodTracker/README.md

 # MoodTracker - by Ben Poarch

-Part of my technical project/dissertation at Swansea University (BSc Computer Science at Swansea University).
+Part of my technical undergraduate project/dissertation (BSc Computer Science at Swansea University).
 Supported by Psychiatrist at Swansea Singleton Hospital.